IE 11 is not supported. For an optimal experience visit our site on another browser.

 Prince Louis of Cambridge.

 Louis Arthur Charles was born on April 23, 2018, and is the youngest child of the Prince and Princess of Wales.
-As mentioned above, his rank in line of succession is a major milestone of the modern age and equality for women as he stands behind his older sister, Charlotte.
+As mentioned above, his rank in the line of succession is a major milestone of the modern age and equality for women as he stands behind his older sister, Charlotte.

 Official launch of the one year countdown to the Invictus Games The Hague 2020

-Prince Harry no longer lives full time in Britain.Patrick van Katwijk / Pool via Reuters
+Prince Harry no longer lives full-time in Britain.Patrick van Katwijk / Pool via Reuters

-Two years later, the increasing media scrutiny of Markle and the couple's every move came to a head.
+Two years later, the increasing media scrutiny of Meghan and the couple's every move came to a head.
 In January 2020, Harry and Meghan announced that they would “step back” from their royal duties, which they officially confirmed in February 2021.
 Today, they live in Montecito, California.

 Prince Harry with wife Meghan, the Duchess of Sussex, and their two children, Prince Archie and Princess Lilibet.